Last updated 7th December 2023. By Meg Moon. In this guide, we explore making a car accident injury claim with No Win No Fee solicitors.

 - Get Advice On Making A Car Accident Injury Claim

-You do not need to be driving the car, or even in the car to file a car accident injury claim.
-The key to being eligible to make a personal injury claim following a car accident is proving another party was liable for the incident.
 If you are wholly responsible for causing the accident you cannot make a claim for any injuries you have suffered.
-If you are partially at fault you could still make a personal injury claim as long as you can prove you share liability with another party.
+If you are partially at fault you could still make a car accident compensation claim as long as you can prove you share liability with another party.

 What Is The Role Of A Litigation Friend?

-A litigation friend might file a claim on your behalf if:
+A litigation friend might file a claim on the injured parties behalf if:

-Typically, you have three years after the injuries become apparent to begin a personal injury claim under the Limitation Act 1980.
-However, if a litigation friend has not claimed on your behalf, you have three years:
+Typically, you have three years from the date of the injuriesto begin a personal injury claim under the Limitation Act 1980.
+However, if a litigation friend has not claimed on behalf of the injured party, they have three years: